 The charts below will show you the basic academic requirements for the M.A. in Psychology degree with Consciousness, Spirituality, and Integrative Health (CSIH) Specialization.

-- RES 1500 Research Literacy for Practitioners 3 credit(s) - RES 1700 Research Methods for Practitioners 3 credit(s)
+- RES 1500 Research Literacy for Practitioners 3 credit(s) - RES 1700 Research Methods for Practitioners 3 credit(s) students can only take one RES course each term

 Core Psychology Degree Courses: